hey-it-s-me/CoRPLE/README.md

 @inproceedings{licorple,
-  author={Li, Xingyuan and Liu, Jinyuan and Chen, Zhixin and Zou, Yang and Ma, Long and Fan, Xin and Liu, Risheng}, title={Contourlet Residual for Prompt Learning Enhanced Infrared Image Super-Resolution}, booktitle="Proceedings of the European conference on computer vision", year="2024", pages="270--288"
+  author={Li, Xingyuan and Liu, Jinyuan and Chen, Zhixin and Zou, Yang and Ma, Long and Fan, Xin and Liu, Risheng}, title={Contourlet Residual for Prompt Learning Enhanced Infrared Image Super-Resolution}, booktitle="Proceedings of the European Conference on Computer Vision", year="2024", pages="270--288"
 }